Firstmac ×

 Fund Update

-During February, the Fund Unit Price increased from 1.0486 to 1.0536, the highest Unit Price in two years.
+During March, the Fund Unit Price increased from 1.0536 to 1.0581, the highest Unit Price in two years.
 The increase was due to strong demand in credit markets for the underlying bond instruments in which our fund invests.
 The momentum is broad spread across most credit markets.
-Separate from the High Livez fund, and as an example of buoyant markets, Firstmac issued a non-bank record RMBS issuance size of $2.0Billion during February.
-The senior AAA Notes on this transaction priced at BBSW1month +1.20%.

 Unit Price volatility has remained low within a very narrow band.
 This is consistent with the fund objective of providing stable monthly income for our unit holders.